AlexandraEL9/course-notes/Week-6-node-apis/node-API-notes.md

 #### What is Middleware?
 Middleware functions run during the request-response lifecycle and can:

-- Intercept & modify requests
+- Request Interception: Intercept & modify requests
 - Add or modify responses
 - Control request flow or handle errors